hobyr/hobyr/README.md

 I'm a Mechanical Engineer, currently learning about Software Development, based in Osaka, Japan. :jp:

 - 🔭 I’m currently working on building knowledge and skills in Web Development
-- 🌱 I’m currently learning HTML5, CSS3 and soon JavaScript and related frameworks.
+- 🌱 I’m currently learning HTML5, CSS3 and JavaScript (soon onto frameworks like React, Redux, Express and more).
 - 📫 How to reach me: [![LinkedIn Badge](https://img.shields.io/badge/LinkedIn-blue?style=plastic&logo=LinkedIn)](https://www.linkedin.com/in/hobyratefy)
 - ⚡ Fun fact: I use Ubuntu as my daily OS.
 Previously was on macOS for 10+ years.
 - 📝 I also have a blog to document my learning journey [here](https://hobyr.github.io)!